Random Dirichlet environment viewed from the particle in dimension $d\ge 3$: Proof of Lemma Proof of Lemma 2

 and there is a constant $C_3>0$ depending solely on $C', C'', d$ such that

 By (\ref{dive}) we know that for all $K\subset T_N$ containing $0$ we have

 hence,

-Let $(c(e))$ be such that $0<C'<c(e)<C''<\infty$.
-The strategy is to modify $\tilde\theta_N$ locally around 0 in order to make it lower or equal to $c$ but large enough to be able to apply proposition \ref{max-flow}.
+The strategy is to modify $\tilde\theta_N$ locally around 0 in order to make it lower or equal to~$c$ but large enough to be able to apply Proposition~\ref{max-flow}.
 Let us fix some notations.
 For a positive integer $r$, $B_E(x_0,r)$ denotes the set of edges

 and